jforrest602/projects/MYDFIR_30Day_Challenege_Part6.md

 <img width="960" alt="Day26-8a" src="https://github.com/user-attachments/assets/23683bf3-3c31-46f2-af61-0d9294b82be5" />

 #### Troubleshooting
 I ran into a problem right out of the gate with this day's task.
+The alerts were not populating in the Security alerts section in my Elastic web GUI.
+It took me more than a days work to figure out what the issue was.
+The filebeat, which collects and forwards logs from various sources, was not mapped correctly.
+Improper mapping can cause inconsistencies across field types resulting in query failures or dashboard issues leading to delays in investigations.
+This is all new to me but I will say that if things aren't showing up where you expect them to be, mapping could be an issue.

+The troubleshooting process is a learning process.
+It was frustrating at the time but I have emerged a bit more knowlegable and much more aware about the importance of ensuring proper mapping in a SOC environment.
+SOCs rely on accurate, searchable data which enables strong threat detection and effecient incident response.

+## Day 27: Investigating an RDP Brute Force Attack